-Facebook has launched a new feature inside its main mobile app.
+(Pocket-lint) - Facebook has a news section, specifically for finding major and local news, inside its main mobile app.

-Called Facebook News, it is described as a "dedicated place for news on Facebook", and it's primarily intended to provide Facebook users with more control over their news experience and the news stories they see on the platform.
+Called Facebook News, it is described as a "place on Facebook for all the news you care about", and it's primarily intended to provide Facebook users with more control over their news experience and the news stories they see on the platform.